 When I was contacted by Susan about taking part in the Book Trail Advent, a 12 stop tour across blogs promoting books set in locations around the world, the hardest decision I had was to decide which book to review based on where it was set.

-But in the end it was a fairly easy decision as soon as I saw that Christmas at Coorah Creek, the latest in Janet Gover's series, was available for review on NetGalley.
+But in the end it was a fairly easy decision as soon as I saw that Christmas at Coorah Creek, the latest in Janet Gover's series, was available for review on NetGalley so downloaded a copy.
 Spending Christmas in the Australian Outback is as far removed from anything I've ever experienced so I decided why not read about it instead.

 In this festive novella we meet Katie and Scott, two strangers whose paths cross on the road leading into Coorah Creek but their reasons for heading there couldn't be more different.
 One is looking for a fresh start whilst the other is looking to make amends for their past before it's too late.
 What neither of them expect is for a chance encounter to change their lives forever.